-The Radio and Plasma Wave Science, or RPWS, instrument detects radio and plasma waves, as well as the plasma medium through which Cassini passes, using a suite of antennas and sensors.
+The Radio and Plasma Wave Science, or RPWS, instrument detected radio and plasma waves, as well as the plasma medium through which Cassini passed, using a suite of antennas and sensors.

 Saturn is a favorite target for amateur and professional astronomers alike, for its beauty and because on a clear night, the planet and its rings are visible to anyone with a small optical telescope.

 But with radio telescopes, Saturn is difficult to see from Earth.
 “It’s invisible,” said Bill Kurth, a University of Iowa physicist and member of Cassini’s Radio and Plasma Wave Science team.
 “We can’t listen to Saturn radiation from Earth because our ionosphere blocks it.”